markomilenkovic546/web-scraper-demo/README.md

 - `scrapeURLs(page)` – Gathers URLs of individual product detail pages
 - `scrapeProducts(page, urls)` – Visits each URL and scrapes fields such as title, price, availability, description, etc.

+### Database Client

+The `DatabaseClient` class is dedicated to managing the database connection lifecycle.
+It encapsulates logic for connecting to and disconnecting from MongoDB, isolating these concerns from the rest of the application.

+---

+### Product Service

+The `ProductService` class handles the business logic related to products, such as inserting or updating scraped product data in the database.
+It interacts directly with the data models to perform these operations.

 ---

 ### Page Object Model (POM)